 Consider how your community supports healthy choices

 Environments are what surround us and affect our everyday choices.
-The more environments that are addressed when taking action, the broader the impact with be.
+The more environments that are addressed when taking action, the broader the impact will be.

 The physical environment has built and natural components.
 Built environment refers to patterns of land use, and the way buildings and transportation systems are made or modified by human hands.
 The natural environment includes natural ecosystems and habitat, including air and water quality, climate, plant and animal life as well as human interactions with nature.